layachisara/Movie-Success-Prediction/README.md

 - [References](#refernces)

 ## Data Description
 The dataset is from Kaggle website (IMDb 5000 Movie Dataset).
 It contains 28 variables for 5043 movies, spanning across 100 years in 66 countries.
-There are 2399 unique director names, and thousands of actors/actresses. “imdb_score” is the response variable while the other 27 variables are possible predictors.
+There are 2399 unique director names, and thousands of actors/actresses.
+The “imdb_score” is the response variable while the other 27 variables are possible predictors.

 |Column Name | Description|
 | :---   | :---  |